-I have also tried to be very clear in communicating to grandparents what we need for the kids.
+I have also tried to maintain minimalism at Christmas by getting the grandparents on our team.
+I have also try to be very clear about what we need for the kids.
 Treat them as your ally, not the enemy.
 Let them know what gifts your little people would LOVE to see under the Christmas tree.
 I find if you frame it in a way where THEY are the ones capable of bestowing joyful gifts on their grandchildren.
 If necessary remind yourself of that same thing.
-We always get much further by being kind, than by informing them how their gifts make your life more difficult.
-Here are a couple sample scripts….
+We always get much further by being kind, then by informing them how their gifts make your life more difficult.
+Here are a couple of sample scripts….

 I’m sure you can think of more conversations gone wrong in this department, so I’ll spare you the cheesy lines.

 How to frame the Conversation